Table of contents

 I hoped that a degree would expand my employment opportunities.
 I had long been interested in politics and public policy, and in their capacity to make the world a better place.
 In the words of Nelson Mandela, “Education is the most powerful weapon which you can use to change the world.”

 Enjoying our new home

 Our new home in Kewarra Beach was much more suited to the needs of a wheelchair user.
-Located in a flat sub-division off Poolwood Road, it allowed me to get out and push down nearby streets, even with just 50 per-cent arm function.
+Located in a flat sub-division off Poolwood Road, it allowed me to get outside (even with just 50 per-cent arm function) and push down nearby streets.